Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 # LD Don'ts!
 Looping (FOR TO DO, WHILE) math / calculations or string operations.
-These kind of “problems” could be programmed in a more suitable language: Structured Text (ST).
+These type of “problems” should be programmed in a more suitable language: Structured Text (ST).

 # In general
 Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.